techidaily/site-windows11/source/_posts/unlocking-visual-power-with-windows-11s-auto-hdr.md

 ![Navigating to Video Playback through Windows 11 settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Apps-video-playback.jpg)

- There’s a special video platform built into Windows 11, as covered on[Microsoft Support](https://support.microsoft.com/en-us/windows/video-playback-settings-in-windows-39ad5cbf-b2d1-2664-bd55-65028db05579#WindowsVersion=Windows%5F11) .
+ There’s a special video platform built into Windows 11, as covered on [Microsoft Support](https://support.microsoft.com/en-us/windows/video-playback-settings-in-windows-39ad5cbf-b2d1-2664-bd55-65028db05579#WindowsVersion=Windows%5F11) .
 When other apps use it, this setting helps you get the most out of the display.
 For example, Netflix, Hulu, and other video streaming sites use it, so you can get better video quality on your Windows 11 device this way.
 Unfortunately, it doesn’t do anything for games.

 ## HDR Is Still Relatively New on Windows